-AstraZeneca has entered into astrategic collaboration with Circassia Pharmaceuticals plc, a respiratory biopharmaceutical company, for the development and commercialisation ofTudorzaandDuaklirin the U.S.
+AstraZeneca has entered into astrategic collaboration with Circassia Pharmaceuticals plc, a respiratory biopharmaceutical company, for the development and commercialization ofTudorzaandDuaklirin the U.S.

 TudorzaandDuaklirare inhaled respiratory medicines for the treatment of chronic obstructive pulmonary disease (COPD).
-COPD is largely associated with the effects of smoking.
+COPD is often associated with the effects of smoking.

 Tudorzawas approved and launched in the US in 2012.Duakliris expected to be submitted for US regulatory review in 2018.

 Under the terms of theagreement, Circassia will lead the promotion ofTudorzain the US and has been granted an option to gain the full commercial rights in the future.
 Circassia has also been granted the rights toDuaklirin the US.
 AstraZeneca will receive a minority equity stake in Circassia.
 AstraZeneca will complete ongoing development activities and continue to manufacture and supply both medicines.

 This collaboration gives AZ a stake in a company with plans to strengthen its respiratory presence in the U.S.

 Mark Mallon, Executive Vice President, Global Product & Portfolio Strategy at AstraZeneca, said: “TudorzaandDuaklirareimportant components of AstraZeneca’s respiratory franchiseglobally and this collaboration will support their commercialization in the US for the benefit of the millions of COPD patients.
 It also further sharpens our focus onSymbicort,Bevespi Aerosphere, benralizumab and other respiratory development programs.
 Circassia will be an important strategic partner for AstraZeneca in the US and we look forward to working closely together.”